thecartercenter/nemo/docs/production-setup.md

 1. Check out the current version
 1. `rbenv install`

+#### Upgrading to v14.7

+The underlying Ruby version has changed to a minor new version.

+1. Check out the current version
+1. `rbenv install`

 #### Upgrading to latest

 1. Follow the 'General Upgrade Instructions' below.